Golf driving range basics for beginners

 Ready to take your shot and hit the driving range?
-I’ve got you covered with everything you’ll need to know before you go, including equipment needed, cost, and rating the experience!
+Whether you’ve never been to the driving range before or need a refresher, I’ve got you covered with everything you’ll need to know before you go, including the basics of the driving range, equipment needed, cost, and a rating of my experience!

 Welcome to the Take Your Shot Series where I (Kyla!) face my fears and anxieties to try new sports and prove to myself (and you) that it’s never too late to learn.
 I’m sharing my experiences and helping you to prepare to take your shot along the way!